open/close all folders

 - Wide-Eyed Idealist: Of all the party he is easily the most idealistic, which is why he takes it especially hard when you find out the tablet he hoped would unite his people has been destroyed, and the scholar who wrote it wasn't as philanthropic as he'd thought.
 A few party members find this annoying (especially Durance), and even the Watcher can frequently mock him for his naivete.

 A Vailian paladin, she's first encountered when the Watcher wanders into Ondra's Gift, the docks of Defiance Bay, offering to join after the manager at the Vailian import/export warehouse is tended to first.
-She joins the Watcher in the hopes of serving the larger interests of the Vailian Republic, rather than the relatively short-sighted goals of the Council of Ducs.
+She joins the Watcher in the hopes of serving the larger interests of the Vailian Republics, rather than the relatively short-sighted goals of the Council of Ducs.
+She returns as a companion in Deadfire.

 - Anti-Nihilist: Out of all companions, she probably takes The Reveal that the gods aren't real the best, claiming that finding a cause that has meaning and defending the people you love are reason enough to live for.
-It helps that she already has some beef with Hylea.
+It helps that she already has a longstanding bone to pick with Hylea.

 - Calling the Old Man Out: It's not her biological parents, she's already come to terms with them.
-No... her beef is with Hylea herself and she can give Hylea a piece of her mind if/when the Watcher meets her.
+No... her beef is with Hylea herself, as the source of her Avian godlike features.
+She can give Hylea a piece of her mind if and when the Watcher meets up with the goddess.

-- Expy: Of Kaelyn the Dove, a former fanatic who starts to have doubts over the rightness of the cause she's devoted to.
-Right down to her possible ending, wherein she's exiled.
-However, if you play your cards right, her exile can be temporary.
+- Expy: Of Kaelyn the Dove, a divinely powered warrior with avian features and a celestial heritage, who starts to have doubts over the rightness of her cause, and the wisdom of her elders.
+Right down to one possible ending for Pallegina, where she's exiled from the Republics and pledges her sword to a more altruistic order of paladins.
+If you play your cards right, however, her exile may only be temporary.

 - Four-Temperament Ensemble: Choleric.

-- Knight in Sour Armor: She'll do what the ducs ask, she'll complain but she'll do it.
-It takes convincing from the Watcher to make it otherwise.
+- Knight in Sour Armor: She'll do what the ducs ask.
+She might complain at some length, but she'll do it.
+It takes convincing from the Watcher to make her do otherwise.

-- Lady of War: She starts equipped with a greatsword and knowing the Soldier weapon mastery.
+- Lady of War: Starts equipped with a greatsword and knowing the Soldier weapon mastery, and despite her sharp tongue she's a poised and courteous mediator between her native Vailia and the merchants of the Dyrwood.

 - Long Game: She's frustrated that her ducs are only focused on short-term gains to secure footholds of power, rather than long term stability which would ensure Vallia's future.